ysujaana2004/380-SECURE-CHAT-/README.md

-Encryption/Decryption/Inetgrity - Completed by Sujana Yeasmin
+Message Authentication & Initial configuration of program for MacOS - Completed by Gaurav Gupta

-Message Authentication - Completed by Gaurav Gupta
+Encryption/Decryption/Integrity - Completed by Sujana Yeasmin